-Classically, absolutely continuous functions on the real line satisfy Luzin's condition, are continuous, and differentiable almost everywhere.
+Absolutely continuous functions on the real line satisfy Luzin's condition, are continuous, and differentiable almost everywhere.
 It is well-known that these properties for the Sobolev class $W^{1,p}(\R^m)$ depend on $p$.
-For instance, functions in $W^{1,m}(\R^m)$ may be nowhere differentiable and nowhere continuos whereas functions in $W^{1,p}(\R^m), p>m$, have H\"older continuous representatives and are differentiable almost everywhere.
-Next we consider Luzin's condition, absolute continuity, and differentiability for the Banach space valued Newtonian space $N^{1,p}(X^Q;\V)$, when $p\geq Q$.
+For instance, functions in $W^{1,m}(\R^m)$ may be nowhere differentiable and nowhere continuos whereas functions in $W^{1,p}(\R^m),\, p>m$, have H\"older continuous representatives and are differentiable almost everywhere.
+We consider Luzin's condition, absolute continuity, and differentiability for the Banach space valued Newtonian space $N^{1,p}(X^Q;\V)$, when $p\geq Q$, and thus extend some related results studied in Heinonen et al.~\cite{HKST}.
 Here $\V := (\V,\|\cdot\|_\V)$ is an arbitrary Banach space of positive dimension.
-We refer the reader to Heinonen et al.~\cite{HKST} for a detailed discussion on the Banach space valued Newtonian functions.
-Suppose $X$ satisfies conditions (D) and (PI) with some $1\leq p<\infty$; the following is known.
+We refer the reader to \cite{HKST} for a detailed discussion on the Banach space valued Newtonian functions.
+Suppose $X$ satisfies conditions (D) and (PI) with some $1\leq p<\infty$; the following is known:

 \begin{itemize}